This is an anti-inflammatory diet story.

 I was 211 pounds, and though my height helped hide the weight, there was no denying my poor health and the impact it was beginning to have on my quality of life.

-More importantly, I have a full range of motion in arm again (without any surgeries or procedures) and such a significant reduction in pain, I often forget it was ever there to begin with.
+By 2018 (and still today), I had a full range of motion in my arm again (without any surgeries or procedures) and such a significant reduction in the pain I often forget it was ever there to begin with.

-Not only did I regain full use of my arm for the first time years, but my energy levels have gone through the roof.
-I’m 37 years-old, but I feel 25.
+Not only did I regain full use of my arm for the first time in years, but my energy levels have gone through the roof.
+I’m soon to be 42 years old, but I feel 27.

 Every bit of the way I feel today is due to reducing inflammation in my body.